What is Pupil Premium?

 What do we do with the money?

-The Pupil Premium funding has allowed us to continue and extend what we already do – to monitor children’s progress and to give additional support when required.
+The Pupil Premium funding has allowed us to continue and extend what we already do – to monitor children’s progress and attainment and to give additional support when required.